robmuh/robmuh.github.com/_posts/2014-12-07-code-dot-org.markdown

 *Know Thy Audience*

-The biggest curriculum design flaw in the system as far as I'm concerned is mixing the unplugged videos with real-content videos:
+The biggest instructional design flaw in the system as far as I'm concerned is mixing the unplugged videos with real-content videos:

 * Unplugged videos talk to teachers not students